MicrosoftDocs/azure-docs/articles/active-directory/managed-service-identity/how-to-manage-ua-identity-portal.md

 ms.author: daveba
 ---

-# Create, list or delete a user assigned Managed Service Identity (MSI) using the Azure portal
+# Create, list or delete a user assigned identity using the Azure portal

 [!INCLUDE[preview-notice](~/includes/active-directory-msi-preview-notice-ua.md)]